The Lorain Palace Civic Center

 “The Birth of a Dream”

-After the devastating tornado of 1924, the “largest one-floor theatre in the State of Ohio” would serve as the cornerstone for a new Lorain.
-The exterior of the Palace was designed in Gothic style with a facde of terra cotta and elaborately cut stone, while the inside was reminiscent of the Italian Renaissance.
+After the devastating tornado of 1924, the “largest one-floor theater in the State of Ohio” would serve as the cornerstone for a new Lorain.
+The exterior of the Palace was designed in Gothic style with a facade of terra cotta and elaborately cut stone, while the inside was reminiscent of the Italian Renaissance.
 Both the inner and outer lobbies boasted ornate sculptured ceilings elegantly painted in soft shades of turquoise and coral, and highlighted in gold, and graceful domed ceiling of the main auditorium featured an exquisite three-quarter ton crystal chandelier.

 The Palace also boasted a fireproof projection room and two Peerless Simplex projection machines.
-These machines allowed pictures to be run continuously without a break for re-winding.The 28×100 foot stage contained 23 sets of lines for flying scenery, making it suitable for charity and vaudefille shows and the full orchestra pit was accessible from both the main seating area and the basement.
+These machines allowed pictures to be run continuously without a break for re-winding.The 28×100 foot stage contained 23 sets of lines for flying scenery, making it suitable for charity and vaudeville shows and the full orchestra pit was accessible from both the main seating area and the basement.

 Money was no object; the total cost of construction and equipment was $500,000.

 Patrons flocked into the Palace’s 1720 upholstered leather seats to watch a talking movie for the first time and were treated to a “film resume of world events.”
 They viewed a comedy and novelty reel, followed by Syd Sampliner and his Palace Concert Orchestra, and three acts of vaudeville.
 The spotlight then moved to the Mighty Wurlitzer Organ as it rose from below the stage, thrilling the audience with its pulsating crescendos.
-Finally, the new talking film – a pre-release of Paramount’s “Something Always Happens” starring Neil Hamilton and Esther Ralston – flashed on the screen.
-The program ended with a finale by the Palace Concert Orchestra Theatre.
+Finally, the new film – a pre-release of Paramount’s silent comic film “Something Always Happens” starring Neil Hamilton and Esther Ralston – flashed on the screen.
+The program ended with a finale by the Palace Concert Orchestra Theater.
 The program for opening night took over eight months to program and was done so by the Variety Amusement Company which owned and operated the Palace for many years.

 The 30’s and 40’s